afedynitch/EXFOR_chart/README.md

 ### Requirements

-- a few GB of hard drive space for `x4i3` package and the data files.
+- a few GB of hard drive space for `x4i3` and the data files.
 - Python 3 or 2

 ### Documentation